-Award Winning Image the Journey ~ Blog
+Behind the Layers Award Winning Image ~ Blog

 Putting yourself out there

 Entering competitions can be daunting, yet rewarding.
 Putting your work out there to be judged, dissected and critiqued has it’s benefits and can be disappointing at times.
-We have an emotional connection with our image, the judges don’t, they will make their mind up usually in the first 3 seconds of seeing it, a harsh reality.
-What makes an Award Winning image, there is no magic formula, the one thing I have learnt to ask myself “what is different or unique” about an image I am entering.
+We have an emotional connection with our images, the judges don’t, they will make their mind up usually in the first 3 seconds of seeing it, a harsh reality.

 This is still one of my favourite images and has done well in 3 Major Competitions, however it also has not got a placing in some competitions.
 The joy and sorrow of competition, but if you never try you never know.